Mangrove forest, eastern Thailand

 I never expected to see street art in eastern Thailand!
 The Chanthaboon riverside community along Sukhaphiban Road in Chanthaburi has become more colourful in recent years, with local artists decorating the old brick and concrete walls with murals.
 The historic buildings and numerous domesticated animals along this road were totally adorable.
 It’s also worth checking out the nearby gems market, as the area around Si Chan Road is Thailand’s biggest gems trade center.

-If you’re planning a visit, stay here at the Tamajun Hotel.
+Where to stay: Stay here at the Tamajun Hotel.
 This budget hotel has cosy rooms each with a gorgeous Thai charm, and the downstairs restaurant is absolutely lovely with tables on the balcony looking out over the river.

 Visiting a Catholic Cathedral in Chanthaburi